 Back to the bigs

-At age 30, Torres was offered a job performing in Organized Baseball for the first time in five years when Dave Littlefield offered him a contract.
+At age 30, Torres was offered a job performing in Organized Baseball for the first time in five years when Dave Littlefield offered him a contract with the Pittsburgh Pirates.
 He was 8-5 with a 3.83 ERA for the Nashville Sounds and got a September call-up to the 2002 Pirates, going 2-1 with a 2.70 ERA in five starts.
 He was 10th in the Pacific Coast League in ERA.
-In 2003, Torres made one start with Nashville but pitched in 41 games for Pittsburgh, going 7-5 with two saves and a 4.76 ERA, being used as a reliever early in the year and a starter later on.
-He was 4-1, 3.20 as a relief pitcher but only 1-3, 5.54 as a starting one.
+In 2003, Torres made one start with Nashville but pitched in 41 games for Pittsburgh, going 7-5 with 2 saves and a 4.76 ERA, being used as a reliever early in the year and a starter later on.
+He was 4-1, 3.20 as a relief pitcher but only 1-3, 5.54 as a starter.

-Torres pitched for the Dominican Republic in the 2006 World Baseball Classic, allowing one run in 3 2/3 IP.
-After a rocky start with the 2006 Pirates, he improved as the year progressed (posting a 1.22 ERA in the second half) and took over the closing duties when Mike Gonzalez was sidelined by tendonitis in August.
+Torres pitched for the Dominican Republic in the 2006 World Baseball Classic, allowing 1 run in 3 2/3 IP.
+After a rocky start with the Pirates in 2006, he improved as the year progressed (posting a 1.22 ERA in the second half) and took over the closing duties when Mike Gonzalez was sidelined by tendinitis in August.
 Overall, he went 3-6 with a 3.28 ERA.
 He joined Mike Marshall and Kent Tekulve as the only pitchers with more than 90 games thrown in a single season, tying Tekulve for the club record and for second all-time.

 Torres went back on the Disabled List in late August with an inflamed MCL in his right elbow and Romulo Sanchez was called up from AA to take his spot on the Pirates roster.
 Torres finished 2007 with a 2-4, 5.47 record and 12 saves.
 His 80 ERA+ was his worst in a decade.